-Net sales related to Europe were \$81.1 million for the year ended December 31, 2023, compared to \$79.0 million for 2022, an increase of 2.7 percent.
+Net sales related to Europe were \$84.8 million for the year ended December 31, 2024, compared to \$81.1 million for 2023, an increase of 4.6 percent.
 The functional currency for many of these markets is the U.S. dollar which reduces the effect from foreign currency fluctuations.
-Fluctuations in foreign exchange rates had a \$1.1 million favorable impact on net sales for the year ended December 31, 2023.
-Net sales increased primarily as a result of customers' relative acclimation to the conflict between Russia and Ukraine, as well as strong field activation, especially in Central Europe.
+Fluctuations in foreign exchange rates had a \$1.1 million favorable impact on net sales for the year ended December 31, 2024.
+We attribute the increase in net sales in local currency primarily due to the increased focus on our field activation initiatives.